 In the process of relocating towns, a man Driver and his girlfriend Betty stop at a roadside diner.
 There they are menaced by Flynn, a member of a gang that is responsible for a series of armed robberies and murders.
 Flynn is dragged away by the group’s leader Hoag.
 Back on the road, Flynn abruptly attacks the couple and drags them back to the gang’s cabin as prisoners.
 The gang are startled to find that Driver is holding a girl captive in a hidden compartment in the car – and that she is missing heiress Emma Ward for whom there is a two million dollar reward.
 While being held by the gang, Betty chooses to end her life by impaling her throat on a blade.
 Driver then breaks free and comes after the gang, eliminating his way through their numbers with his incredible skill as a hunter.
 As Emma explains to the others, he is a serial killer of genius level ability and near-superhuman hunting skill and is now coming to get her back and kill all of them.

 Japanese director Ryuhei Kitamura first appeared with the gore-drenched Yakuza zombie film Versus (2000).
-He subsequently went onto a number of other genre works such as the horror film Alive (2002), Aragami (2003) about an immortal samurai, the horror film Sky High (2003), Godzilla: Final Wars (2004), the animated science-fiction film Baton (2009), a live-action adaptation of the manga Lupin III (2014), the English-language horror Downrange (2017) and an episode of Nightmare Cinema (2018) and the non-genre action film The Doorman (2020), as well as produced Battlefield Baseball (2003) and Hellgate (2011).
+He subsequently went onto a number of other genre works such as the horror film Alive (2002), Aragami (2003) about an immortal samurai, the horror film Sky High (2003), Godzilla: Final Wars (2004), the animated science-fiction film Baton (2009), a live-action adaptation of the manga Lupin III (2014), the English-language horror Downrange (2017) and the Mashit episode of the horror anthology Nightmare Cinema (2018) and the non-genre action film The Doorman (2020), as well as produced Battlefield Baseball (2003) and Hellgate (2011).
 Kitamura first ventured into English-language genre cinema with the impressive adaptation of Clive Barker’s The Midnight Meat Train (2008) and No One Lives was his second English-language film.